Malaysia Federal Route 144

-Federal Route 144, or Jalan Kandang–Jasin–Chabau (formerly Melaka state route M27), is a federal road in Melaka state, Malaysia.
+Federal Route 144, or Jalan Kandang–Jasin–Chabau (formerly Malacca State Route M27), is a federal road in Malacca state, Malaysia.
 The highway starts at Kandang.

 Features

 Most sections of the Federal Route 144 were built under the JKR R5 road standard, allowing maximum speed limit of up to 90 km/h.

-Junction list
+Junction lists

 The entire route is located in Malacca.